grab/engineering-blog/_posts/2022-11-30-kartacam-powers-grabmaps.md

 ### Better data quality and more map attributes

-Due to the excellent image quality, wide FOV coverage, accurate GPS positioning and sensor data, the 360° images captured by KartaCam 360 also register detailed map attributes like POIs, traffic signs and address plates.
+Due to the excellent image quality, wide FOV coverage, accurate GPS positioning and sensor data, the 360° images captured by KartaCam 360 also register detailed map attributes like POIs, traffic signs, and address plates.
 This will help us build a high quality map with rich and accurate content.

 <div class="post-image-section"><figure>